deatheyes/MysqlProbe/README.md

 Master is responsible for collecting infos from slaves.
 Aggregated data will be reported by websocket.

 ### Standby
 Standby is a special master that runs as the backup of the master.
-It is only available in cluster mode.
+It is only available in gossip cluster mode.

 ## Cluster
 There are two cluster modes, gossip and static.